mongodb/specifications/source/server-selection/server-selection.rst

       database or collection configuration.

       The aggregate command succeeds on a secondary unless $out is specified.
-      When $out is specified, follow the "$out Aggregation Pipeline Operator" spec, which requires treating aggregate with $out as a write command and warning if the read preference is not 'primary'.
+      When $out is specified, the command must be treated as a write command.
+      If the read preference is not 'primary', the driver SHOULD warn if $out is use.

       If a client provides a specific helper for inline mapreduce, then it is "may-use-secondary" and the *regular* mapreduce helper is "must use